 Residential Respite Care can be day stays or longer.
 You can be entitled up to 9 weeks of Respite Accommodation per financial year (as assessed by an ACAT team).
 It is a good way to see if a Residential Care Facility suits you by staying for a week or two weeks.

 Many people would prefer to live independently at home as they get older.
-If you’re generally able to manage but just need some help with daily tasks, Lyndoch Living@Home is a flexible and responsive service designed to assist you to live independently in your own home.
+If you’re generally able to manage but just need some help with daily tasks, Lyndoch’s [email protected] is a flexible and responsive service designed to assist you to live independently in your own home.

-Lyndoch Living@Home also has nutritious and tasty meals created within the award winning kitchens at Lyndoch Living available for members of the community to be delivered direct to your door.
-With a choice of ten different meals, ranging from roast meats to asian style dishes, there is something to satisfy everyone.
+Lyndoch [email protected] also has nutritious and tasty meals created within the award winning kitchens at Lyndoch Living available for members of the community to be delivered direct to your door.
+With a choice of ten or more different seasonal meals, ranging from roast meats to diverse cultural dishes, soups, additional side dishes, and desserts, there is something to satisfy everyone.

 The Charter of Residents’ Rights and Responsibilities is on display at all Lyndoch Living facilities.